pingcap/dumpling/docs/en/user-guide.md

 # Dumpling manual

-[Dumpling](https://github.com/pingcap/dumpling) is a tool that supports export MySQL/TiDB data as SQL text or CSV file.
+[Dumpling](https://github.com/pingcap/dumpling) is a tool that supports exporting data from MySQL/TiDB as SQL or CSV files.

 It's designed to replace [Mydumper](https://github.com/pingcap/mydumper), so you can learn its basic usage from Mydumper.
 Of course, we didn't make a replica of Mydumper, so there are difference between them.